eduardooliveiraps/consumer-complaint-transformer-classifier/README.md

 - To evaluate the effectiveness of transformer-based models in complaint classification
 - To understand the benefits and limitations of fine-tuning versus traditional ML techniques
 - To explore advanced strategies such as domain adaptation and efficient training

-Accurate classification of consumer complaints can significantly improve issue triaging, policy design, and customer support in the financial sector.
-The application of modern NLP techniques in this domain aims to bridge the gap between user feedback and actionable insights for financial institutions.